 My evening serum of choices comes courtesy of this gel-textured one from Caudalie.
 It contains natural salicylic acid to unclog pores and exfoliate the skin.
 The soothing rosewater and grape-seed to calm skin and reduce the appearance of breakouts.

 For me, the best thing about this mask is that you only need to wear it for five minutes.
 I really have to be in the mood to do a mask, so this one from Bobbi Brown allows the ritual to slot into my usual weekly skincare routine.
 You can really see it get to work drawing oil out of your pores, and my skin always looks instantly clearer once I wash it off.

-Cool Brooklyn brand Amika is one of my favourite haircare brands.
-This one is specifically good for damaged hair thanks to its high dose of keratin and wheat proteins, which work to strengthen weak strands and shea butter and sea buckthorn oil to restore softness.
+Cool Brooklyn-based brand Amika is one of my favourite haircare brands.
+This one is specifically good for damaged hair thanks to its high dose of keratin and wheat proteins.
+All of its ingredients work to strengthen weak strands, and the shea butter and sea buckthorn oil to restore softness.

 When you love dry shampoo as much as I do, a clarifying shampoo is somewhat essential in your daily routine.
 No shampoo makes my hair feel cleaner than this one from Bumble and Bumble.
 With just one lather and rinse, all traces of dry shampoo and styling products are removed from my hair, and all that's left are squeaky-clean strands.